A Reason to Rejoice

 The same "wind" of God is next seen in the story of Noah.
 Genesis 8:1 states "God remembered Noah and all the animals, wild and tame, that were with him in the ark.
 So God made a wind sweep over the earth, and the waters began to subside."
 The Spirit of God is again recreating the world after the flood, beginning again with Noah and his family, instituting peace and order.

 Then later, in the Gospel of Mark, we see the same theme.
-Jesus has just been baptized by John, a baptism of repentance when "coming up out of the water, he saw the heavens being torn open and the Spirit, like a dove, descending upon him."
-The meaning here is obvious - Jesus will create a new world, the Kingdom of God, and a new people, the people of God, through baptism with the Holy Spirit.
+Jesus has just been baptized by John when "coming up out of the water, the heavens open and the Spirit, like a dove, descending upon Jesus."
+The meaning here is obvious - Jesus will create a new world, the Kingdom of God, and a new people, the people of God, through baptism and the Holy Spirit.
 It's the same theme already shown in creation and with Noah.

 Finally, the Gospel of John relates that when Jesus appears to the disciples after his resurrection he says " Peace be with you.
 As the Father has sent me, so I send you.
 And when he had said this, he breathed on them and said to them, "Receive the Holy Spirit."
 Jesus has completed the work he has come to do.
 He gives the disciples his peace, the breath of God that brings peace and harmony out of chaos and fear, so that they can receive what is his, and also give it to others.